LapTQ/hello-cpp/summaries/behind-the-scene.md

         * `std::array`: introduced in C++11 as a direct replacement for C-style arrays.
 More limited than `std::vector`, but can also be more efficient, especially for smaller arrays.
 * `std::vector`
     * is a template class.
+    * cannot be made constexpr.
+* Length and subscript problem:
+    * ⚠️ when the container classes in the C++ standard library was being designed, the **length** and **subscripts** were decided to be **unsigned**.
+However, in retrospect, this is a wrong choice.
+Previously, we discussed the reasons why we prefer to use signed values to hold quantities.